 Insoluble fiber forms the structure of plants.
-When you eat insoluble fiber, it does not dissolve in water and can’t be digested by intestinal bacteria.
-Therefore, it speeds up the flow of waste materials through your digestive system.
-This helps to prevent and reduce constipation.
+Insoluble fiber doesn’t dissolve in water and can’t be digested by intestinal bacteria.
+Therefore, it speeds up the flow of waste materials through your digestive system, preventing and reducing constipation.

 Soluble fiber is found in and around plant cells.
-Soluble fiber dissolves in water and forms a gel-like substance.
-Therefore, it slows the absorption of nutrients from your digestive system and attracts water.
-This prevents and reduces constipation, helps to control blood sugar, and reduces cholesterol in the blood.
+Unlike insoluble fiber, soluble fiber dissolves in water and forms a gel-like substance.
+It slows the absorption of nutrients from your digestive system and attracts water.
+This prevents and reduces constipation, helps control blood sugar, and reduces cholesterol in the blood.

 The benefits of dietary fiber

 Think of fiber as a workout for your intestines!
-Eating enough fiber makes your feces large and soft.
-This is beneficial for your digestive system because it strengthens your intestinal muscles and makes feces easy to eliminate.
+Eating enough fiber makes your feces large and soft, which is beneficial for your digestive system because it strengthens your intestinal muscles and makes feces easy to eliminate.

 Preventing constipation can also help reduce the risk of hemorrhoids and a painful condition in the large intestine called diverticulitis.
-A diet high in fiber can reduce heart disease and stroke risk, reduce diabetes risk, control weight gain, and reduce the risk for obesity.
+A diet high in fiber can reduce heart disease and stroke risk, lower diabetes risk, and reduce the risk of weight gain and obesity.

 Recommended fiber amounts

-Many research studies have also shown that a high fiber intake is associated with decreased colon cancer risk.
+Many research studies have also shown that high fiber intake is associated with decreased colon cancer risk.
 High fiber foods are rich in vitamins, minerals, and phytochemicals.
-Therefore, it’s best to get your fiber from whole foods rather than supplements.
+It’s best to get your fiber from whole foods rather than supplements.

 According to the Institute of Medicine, the recommended daily fiber intake is 25g for women and 38g for men.

 However, make sure you don’t consume too much fiber!
-More than the recommended amount of fiber can lead to diarrhea, gas, and decrease absorption of the minerals iron and zinc.
+More than the recommended amount of fiber can lead to diarrhea, gas, and decreased absorption of the minerals iron and zinc.